flaviagt/recipe_datascience_project/.ipynb_checkpoints/README-checkpoint.md

 It's not that significant of an improvement, but improvement is seen from the decrease of the test and train RMSE.

 ##  Fairness Analysis
+2 Groups of choice:
+- Older Recipes (posted from 2008- to 2009)
+- Newer Recipes (posted from 2010- to 2018)

+Note: 2009 was the median

+Evaluation Metric: RMSE

+Null Hypothesis:The model is fair, the precision for older and newer recipes  are roughly the same and any differences are due to random chance. \
+Alternative Hypothesis:The model is unfair, the precision for older recipe is lower than the precision for younger recipes

+test statistic: Difference of RMSE between the 2 groups significance level:  0.05 resulting p-value: 0 conclusion:\
+p-value is lesser than 0.05\
+Therefore, reject the null hypothesis.\
+Hence, The model can be considered as unfair due to this analysis